Tenzro Testnet is live —request testnet TNZO

 }'

-// Register model (requires provider auth)
+// Register a model endpoint (requires provider auth)

 curl -X POST https://rpc.tenzro.network \